How well do you know your guitars?

 Sure, anyone can blow £100 on a piece of wood with strings, but a PRS is a lifetime purchase that will outlast anyone who treats it with respect.

-(Considering the general lifestyle of those with more money than taste or brains, probably outlast their lives as well.)
+(Considering the general lifestyle of those with more money than taste or brains, probably outlast THEIR LIVES as well.)

 Carlos Santana plays PRS guitars.
 Before, he was a Gibson SG player.